 Always remember to use common sense when venturing out and be respectful of the land and other visitors.

 Most of Maine’s land is privately owned and these landowners allow us the privilege of using and enjoying their lands.
-Please show your appreciation for this opportunity by keeping off of muddy roads, carrying out your trash, and being a considerate visitor.
+Please show your appreciation for this opportunity by not driving on muddy roads, carrying out your trash, and being a considerate visitor.

 - Keeping Maine’s Forests has some great tips on how to best enjoy your trip to the Maine Woods.
 Maine Woods brochure 2016